Herald Street – 500 Block

 This building at 532 Herald Street was built circa 1909, possibly in conjunction with the adjacent building at 536 Herald Street.

-It was originally built by Wilson Brothers, a wholesale grocery firm and was used as a grocery wholesaling facility for several decades.
+It was originally designed and built by architects Thomas Hooper and C. Elwood Watkins for Wilson Brothers, a wholesale grocery firm and was used as a grocery wholesaling facility for several decades.
 It has recently been re-developed into an apartment building, called The Biggerstaff, by Victoria developer Lefevre & Co.
 The Biggerstaff is named for Biggerstaff Wilson, one of the principals of Wilson Brothers.

 Here is a map showing the location of 532 Herald Street: